 A-Cup Angst: Jackie's small breasts are a source of embarrassment to her.
 Doesn't help that Roseanne teases her about them, and a woman at the health spa in season 9 says they're "much too small for her body".

 All Girls Want Bad Boys: Becky.
-Not just marrying Mark, but in the first season she cheated on her boyfriend with a leather-clad stud.
+Before marrying Mark, in the first season she cheated on her boyfriend with a similar leather-clad stud named Johnny Swanko, aka "The Tongue Bandit".
 Roseanne and Dan's early relationship was apparently built on this as well (which is why Roseanne is so worried when Becky gets together with Mark).

 Anyone Can Die: Dan, revealed in the final episode he really did die from his heart attack.
 All episodes from that point onward were just fantasies dream up by Roseanne for her book.
 Technically every episode was a fantasy, as the whole series was written by Roseanne in the downstairs office.